django/deps/draft/0005-improved-middleware.rst

 Under the new scheme, middleware will behave more like an "onion", as described in the documentation.
-That is, when a middleware short-circuits the upstream middleware and view by returning a response, that response will only pass through previous middleware in the list, rather than passing through the ``process_response`` methods of *all* middleware (including some who never got a crack at ``process_request``), as occurs today.
+That is, when a middleware short-circuits the following middleware and the view by returning a response, that response will only pass through previous middleware in the list, rather than passing through the ``process_response`` methods of *all* middleware (including some who never got a crack at ``process_request``), as occurs today.

 Similarly, a middleware that modifies the request on the way in and does